Finnish Sauna Culture – A Short Introduction

 To sum it up, there’s no strict guidelines of how to live your sauna experience.
 The goal is to enjoy, relax and socialize, and to clear your mind of all unnecessary mess.

 Rovaniemi has both, public and private saunas.
 Find the list below.
+You can book your sauna experience here.

 Public Saunas in Rovaniemi: